 If you wish for no value of any transaction entered to a campaign to be tax deductible, we recommend setting the non-tax deductible amount to a very high amount (e.g. 1000000).

 Edit: Detail options

-You can set a goal amount for the campaign.
-A goal thermometer will display on the campaign's landing page if the "Show goal amount?" checkbox is marked.
+Use a goal thermometer as a progress meter for live donation tracking that will display on the campaign's landing page if the "Show goal amount?" checkbox is marked.

 Visible to public?

 The campaign will be visible to the public on the main donation page.
 Additionally, if you intend to share a direct link to a specific campaign, so donations received are targeted towards this campaign, you can use the Direct Link found in the upper right hand corner of the Campaign Edit page.

 You can deselect this option to effectively close a campaign from public view.

 Use this option to edit which campaigns can be available on your main donation page.
 The ones that are visible (showing the eyeball in the Campaign page list) will be shown on your main donation page (yoursubdomain.kindful.com).

 If checked, contacts can only donate to sub-campaigns.
 This overrides the campaign's visibility, so that the campaign will always be hidden.